zappajs/zappajs/docs/reference.md

 Serves `/zappa/Zappa.js`, `/zappa/zappa.js`, `/zappa/jquery.js` and `/zappa/sammy.js`.
 Automatically added by `@client` and `@shared` if not added before.

 To minimize page download delay on the client, use `/zappa/Zappa.js`, which combines Zappa, jQuery, Sammy.js, and Socket.IO client-side scripts into a single download.
+Or use `/zappa/Zappa-simple.js` which combines Zappa, jQuery, and Socket.IO.

 #### `'partials'`